How To Remove Coffee Stains

 Cleaning Tips For Removing Coffee Stains

-- If the item is clothing, the most common problem area, rinse under cold water from back to front.
+- Rinse under cold water – back to front.

-- Use a white terry cloth to blot the stain to remove anything that can be removed.
+- Use a white terry cloth and blot the stain to remove all that you can.

 - Apply a mild dish detergent to the stain and rub with your fingers.